Ghasak/nvim/README.md

    the undotree kepmapping, then you should always hit at least once the `undotree` to trigger it for the curretn buffer, which can keep tracking the changes.

+6. otree hint To ensure that undotree is triggered for the current buffer, you should always hit it at least once.
+This will allow undotree to track your changes efficiently.

 ## Jump Motion